yryMax/CS451-2023-project/README.md

 **1. Can I use multi-threading?**

 Yes!
 However, only spawn threads (don't spawn child ​processes​) from your process.
-C11/C++17 and Java support threads natively
+C11/C++17 and Java support threads natively.

 **2. Can I put multiple messages in the same packet?**